Temporal resolution

 Temporal resolution (TR) refers to the discrete resolution of a measurement with respect to time.
-It is defined as the amount of time needed to revisit and acquire data for exactly the same location.
+It is defined as the amount of time needed to revisit and acquire data for the same location.
 When applied to remote sensing, this amount of time is influenced by the sensor platform's orbital characteristics and the features of the sensor itself.
-The temporal resolution is low when the revisiting delay is high and vice-versa.
+The temporal resolution is low when the revisiting delay is high and vice versa.
 Temporal resolution is typically expressed in days.

 Physics

 Often there is a trade-off between the temporal resolution of a measurement and its spatial resolution, due to Heisenberg's uncertainty principle.
 In some contexts, such as particle physics, this trade-off can be attributed to the finite speed of light and the fact that it takes a certain period of time for the photons carrying information to reach the observer.
 In this time, the system might have undergone changes itself.
 Thus, the longer the light has to travel, the lower the temporal resolution.